Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Lectures/04 - Set Theory.md

 ## Section 1

 - Listing all the members of a set is called: enumerating
-- An item is a set is called an: element
+- An item is a set is called an: element or member

 $\in$ = is a member of